eragasa/pypospack/README.rst

 Python Potential Optimization Software Packages (pypospack)
 ===========================================================

-This package as several directory.

-pypospack.

-This is the software package you have been looking for. pyPOSpack has several requirements for installation.

-test
--> test_acceptance_serial
--> test_acceptance_serial_lmps
--> test_acceptance_mpi
--> test_acceptance_mpi_vasp
--> test_acceptance_mpi_lammps
--> test_unit

-doc. this directory contains sphinx documentation on the package.

-examples.  this is a collection of recipes on how to do things
+This package is a collection of software libraries to aid in the parameter optimziation of parametric potentials.

+Environment variables to set

+PYPOSPACK_ROOT_DIR
+LAMMPS_SERIAL_BIN